UniStuttgart-VISUS/megamol/docs/manual.md

 - The last variable `nd` (stands for no decorations) will remove all window decorations, buttons, and border from the created window.
 This variable allows us to create borderless windows filling the complete screen for full-screen rendering.

-The last settings variable, activates (or deactivates) the arcball camera behavior.
+The last settings variable activates (or deactivates) the arcball camera behavior.
 Set this option to `on` in order to use the arcball camera navigation.

 ```lua
     mmSetConfigValue("arcball",     "off")